NEED HELP? 1-800-273-8255 TXT "CTL" to 741741

 Therell Mayes (He/Him), Social Media Lead

-Therell joined TurningPointCT as their Social Media Assistant in September 2021.
-He is a young adult who wants to help other young adults who are struggling with mental health like he has.
-Therell is a student at Norwalk Community College, majoring in Liberal Arts & Science.
-His experience with social media began as a hobby in middle school.
+His experience with social media began when he joined high school.
 Since then, he has learned how to use various social media platforms to promote his photography, music, and YouTube videos.
-Therell loves to write screenplays, poetry, and lyrics as well as record music, photograph nature, and exercise.
+Therell loves to write stories, poetry, and lyrics as well as record music, photograph nature, and exercise.

 Read more about Therell’s lived experience with mental health: Therell’s Story of Overcoming Anxiety and Depression Using Coping Skills